mgu3/sqorz-docs/docs/tutorials/Set-Up-Local-Web-Services-(live-results).md

+---
+tags:
+  - Payments
+---
+## What You Will Learn

+Once you complete this tutorial you will be able to show live results from your local web server.

+## Pre-requisites

+## Features

 Web Services is a set of features in Sqorz that can be access by other computers on the same network by just using a web browser.
 The features include: